-IGI vs GIA: Which Diamond Certification Should You Trust?
+IGI vs GIA: Which Diamond Certification is Better?

 The certificate is the most important document when buying a diamond.
 It proves the quality you are paying for.
 The two biggest names are the Gemological Institute of America (GIA) and the International Gemological Institute (IGI).
 But are they equal?